Intelligent-Silicon/AutoUnattend/README.md

 [How Configuration Passes Work](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/how-configuration-passes-work)

-In order of processing, when a component exists.
+In order of processing, when a pass exists.

 [windowsPE](windowsPE.md) Windows Preinstallation Environment (Windows PE) is a small operating system where settings for the installation and WinPE are set, like display resolutions, disk partitions, installation partition, licence keys and specific commands.
 P